MortezaBashsiz/CFScanner/README.md

 This script is also available for windows [here](https://github.com/MortezaBashsiz/CFScanner/tree/main/windows "here").

+## Python

+This script is also available for windows [here](https://github.com/MortezaBashsiz/CFScanner/tree/main/python "here").

 ## Video Guide
 You can find a video guide for this script on [youtube](https://youtu.be/BKLRAHolhvM "youtube").